influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/introduction/_index.md

     weight: 20
 ---

-To get up and running with InfluxDB, complete the following tasks:
+To get up and running with the open source (OSS) version of InfluxDB, complete the following tasks:

 ## [Download InfluxDB OSS](https://portal.influxdata.com/downloads)